marcola47/uroTasks/README.md

 # MERN Task Manager

 ## Instructions
-1. Open 2 terminals, one on the client folder and the other on the server folder
+1. Open 2 terminals, one on the client folder and the other on the server folder;
-2. `npm install` -> install dependencies on both client and server folders
+2. `npm install` -> install dependencies on both client and server folders.

 Server commands:
 1. `npm run dev` -> start nodemon server.